digirati-co-uk/delft-exhibition-converter/notes.md

 Having a describing anno is enough to make it a tour?
 So that goes back to being a label/desc on the painting anno.

+# Types

+Single object

+Catalogue link to object derived from GUID of image service.
+This information is not present in the source manifest and must be looked up by the static site generator.

+1. Can we make it explicit in the manifest?
+As a seeAlso from the painting annotation OR from the tour step that points to the painting annotation or from... wherever?

+Tour

+Presence of describing annos makes it a tour

+* describing anno might target a painting anno and not provide a TextualBody (typical converted tour step)
+* describing anno might target a painting anno and provide a different label and description that overrides the painting annotation (in which case the painting anno label and desc, if it has one, would not be seen in the exhibition)
+* describing anno might target a region of the canvas, in which case it should provide a textualBody (e.g., The only woman in the lecture hall)
+* describing anno might target a region of the canvas, in which case it should provide a textualBody, AND have the `scope` of one or more painting annotations.